hatcheta1/book-me/README.md

   After you create the booking, it will show up as `Pending` until the status is updated by the business owner.
   ![alt text](pending_booking_screenshot.png)

-6. If you are on a business owner page, you can accept or decline an incoming booking.
+6. If you are logged into a business owner's account, you can accept or decline an incoming booking.
   ![alt text](accept_and_decline.png)

 7. As a business owner, you can edit your basic business information, business hours, and services from your profile.
-You can also use the drop-down menu to navigate to your `Bookings`, `Calendar`, `Services`, and `Business Hours` pages to manage your bookings and edit the aspects of your business there.
+You can also use the drop-down menu to navigate to your `Bookings`, `Calendar`, `Services`, and `Business Hours` pages to manage your bookings and edit other aspects of your business.
   ![alt text](business_profile.png)

 ## Entity Relationship Diagram